Conditional Diffusion Guidance under Hard Constraint: A Stochastic Analysis Approach: Numerical experiments

 Moreover, using the idea that the step size should be scheduled according to the noise level \cite{song2020improvedtechniquestrainingscorebased}, we build the VP-SDE time grid by spacing time points according to the noise level.
 This produces a decreasing time grid that allocates smaller steps when approaching the final stage.

-\paragraph{In-sample performance.} Figures~\ref{fig:finance_autograd} and~\ref{fig:finance_qmodel} show how CDG-ML and CDG-MCL perform in recovering last-week portfolio returns under the scenario where the cumulative log-return of TSLA over the last 10 days is smaller than $-10\%$.
-We can see that CDG-ML provides better results by introducing less bias.
-The reason is that the training of $q_{\psi_*}$ in Algorithm~\ref{algo:2} highly relies on the accuracy of $h_{\phi_*}$, which introduces more uncertainty.
-Moreover, as we have the freedom to choose the hyperparameter $\eta$ to adjust the magnitude of our guidance, we find that CDG-ML admits larger $\eta$ ($10^2$ in practice), whereas CDG-MCL only admits much smaller $\eta$ (2 to 4 in practice).
-The detailed results are shown in Table~\ref{tab:cdg_summary}, and the bold entries indicate the closest statistics to the real ones under the three portfolios, respectively.
+\paragraph{In-sample performance.} Figures~\ref{fig:finance_autograd} and~\ref{fig:finance_qmodel} show the performance of CDG-ML and CDG-MCL in recovering the cumulative return over the last $k=5$ days, conditional on the stress scenario that TSLA’s cumulative log-return over the last $10$ days is below $-5\%$.
+The in-sample reference samples, shown by the orange histograms, are simulated from pre-trained dynamics that already satisfy the constraint, rather than from the real data.
+This is because most proprietary pretrained models do not disclose their actual training data, so we can only query the pretrained model to approximate the in-sample distribution.
+Also this eliminates errors from the pre-trained model, which are not the focus of our post-training framework.

-\paragraph{Out-of-sample comparison.} In addition to evaluating the in-sample coverage of our conditional guidance framework, we assess the out-of-sample performance of our guidance framework.
-Specifically, we use data from June 30, 2010 through April 12, 2023 for training, and data from April 13, 2023 through January 27, 2026 for testing (700 trading days).
-During the test period, we find 77 windows that satisfy the stress condition defined above.
+Since the guidance strength is controlled by the tunable hyperparameter $\eta$, we select $\eta$ separately for each method.
+Empirically, CDG-ML uses a large guidance strength, with $\eta=5$ in our experiments, whereas CDG-MCL allows relatively smaller values, around $\eta=2$.
+This behavior is expected, because CDG-ML approximates $\nabla h$ by applying auto-differentiation to the learned surrogate $h_\phi$, and this yields a less accurate guidance to the conditional distribution than the direct gradient estimation used in CDG-MCL.
+Detailed results are reported in Table~\ref{tab:cdg_summary_insample_stoch05}.
+Within each method, CDG-ML and CDG-MCL, bold entries indicate the statistics that are closest to those of the pre-trained data across the three portfolio constructions, while underlined entries denote the second closest.

-Figures \ref{fig:oos_autograd} and \ref{fig:oos_qmodel} show how CDG-ML and CDG-MCL perform relatively good coverage when comparing to new market conditions.
-Also refer to Table \ref{tab:oos_cdg_ml_mcl} for portfolio statistics (with $\eta = 150$ for CDG-ML and $\eta = 2.00$ for CDG-MCL).
-We note a mismatch in the mean returns of the portfolio when comparing results based on diffusion-guidance–generated data with those based on out-of-sample real data.
-However, the quantile statistics remain closely aligned across the two settings.
-A potential explanation is that the post-2023 market represents a new regime characterized by a positive trend, driven by post–COVID recovery and the surge in generative AI.
-Importantly, the objective of stress testing is to capture downside risk rather than average performance, and in this regard we observe a close match between the synthetic and real data.
+\paragraph{Out-of-sample comparison.} In addition to evaluating the in-sample coverage of our conditional guidance framework, we assess its out-of-sample performance.
+Specifically, we use data from August 25, 2016 to October 19, 2023 for training, and data from October 20, 2023 to March 13, 2026 for testing, covering 600 trading days.
+During the test period, we identify 203 windows that satisfy the stress condition defined above.